egordm/MGTCOM/documents/Documents/Proposal/023_link_based.md

 More recently the @yinMultiobjectiveEvolutionaryClustering2021 has proposed an evolutionary algorithm by looking at the DCD from an Evolutionary Clustering Perspective.
 They detect community structure at the current time under the guidance of one obtained immediately in the past by simultaneously optimizing for community quality score (modularity) and community similarity between subsequent time steps (NMI).
 In the methodology, a way is proposed to encode a graph efficiently into a genetic sequence.
 Additionally, new mutation and crossover operators are proposed which maximize either of the two objectives.
 By using a local search algorithm, building a diverse initial population, and selecting for dominant candidates the communities maximizing both objectives are obtained.

+% Feedback: Define NMI here (instead of in evaluation?) - Or move it into community detection?

 #### Simultaneous community detection